A shiny new policy, CareShield Life, has suddenly dropped into your hands.

 Given that the CareShield Life only provides for the most basic needs, a higher monthly payout will allow you better care facilities and cater to more expenses if the need arises.

-You enhance up to monthly payout of $5,000 but cash premiums are usually needed at that point.
+You can enhance up to monthly payout of $5,000 but cash premiums are usually needed at that point.

 2) Option of an easier claim eligibility